CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/LabIntro-V2.md

 3. **Data Exploration**: With tools like Apache Spark, Python, and Data Wrangler, you can explore and clean the data.
 This step helps you understand trends and patterns.

-4. **Experimentation and ML Modeling**: Fabric supports machine learning using PySpark, SparklyR, and tools like MLflow for experiment tracking.
+4. **Experimentation and ML Modeling**: Fabric supports machine learning using PySpark, Sparklyr, and tools like MLflow for experiment tracking.
 You can build scalable ML models with SynapseML.

 5. **Enrichment and Operationalization**: Once the models are built, Fabric allows batch scoring and scalable predictions using Spark Predict.